rytrose/pumpkin-pedestals/README.md

 ### Healthcheck

+A command to test client-server connectivity.
+Healthchecks should be initiated by each client once per second.
+If a client does not receive a response within one second three consecutive times, the client should close the connection.

 - Command: `00`
 - Request
   - Data: None
 - Response
   - Data: None

-Healthchecks should be initiated by each client once per second.
-If a client does not receive a response within one second three consecutive times, the client should close the connection.

 ### Get Pedestals

+Retrieves the currently connected pedestal addresses and their current LED color.
+Pedestal addresses are the I2C device address of the pedestal, aside from the hub which is always `00`.

 - Command: `01`
 - Request